Q. Why did Cisco develop the Cisco Visual Networking Index

 Q. What is the future outlook for IP traffic growth based on the updated forecast?

-By 2017, we expect to enter the zettabyte era (Figure 1).
-Major findings of the Cisco VNI Global Forecast, 2012-2017, include the following.
+By 2021, we will be firmly established in the double Zettabyte era (Figure 1).
+Major findings of the Cisco VNI Global Forecast, 2016–2021, include the following:

-• Globally, IP traffic will reach an annual run rate of 1.4 zettabytes by the end of 2017, up from an annual run rate of 522.8 exabytes at the end of 2012.
+● Globally, IP traffic will reach an annual run rate of 3.3 Zettabytes by the end of 2021, up from an annual run rate of 1.2 Zettabytes at the end of 2016.

-• Middle East and Africa will be the fastest-growing IP traffic region from 2012 to 2017 (tenfold growth, 38 percent CAGR over the forecast period).
-Asia Pacific will be the second fastest-growing region (threefold growth, 26 percent CAGR) in this category.
+● Asia Pacific will generate nearly 40 percent of global IP traffic by 2021 (nearly 108 Exabytes per month), the highest share of any region.
+North America will generate 30 percent of global IP traffic by 2021 (85 Exabytes per month).
+The Middle East and Africa will be the fastest-growing IP traffic region from 2016 to 2021 (6-fold growth, 42 percent CAGR over the forecast period).
+Asia Pacific will be the second fastest-growing region (3-fold growth, 26 percent CAGR).

-• By 2017, non-PC devices will account for 49 percent of total IP traffic, demonstrating the effect of web-enabled TVs, tablets, and smartphones on the way consumers access and use the Internet.
+● By 2021, non-PC devices will account for 75 percent of total IP traffic, up from 54 percent in 2016.
+This demonstrates the effect that web-enabled TVs, tablets, and smartphones have on the way consumers and business users access and use the Internet.

-• Mobile data traffic will be over 9 percent of global IP traffic by 2017, growing from 2 percent of global IP traffic in 2012.
+● Mobile data traffic will be more than 17 percent of global IP traffic by 2021, growing from 7 percent of global IP traffic in 2016.

 Q. How do you define your major application categories?